GSA/search-gov-website/admin-center/dashboard/add-site.md

 ## Homepage URL

 Tell us the homepage URL of your website.
-Enter a fully qualified URL, including `https://`, `https://www`, etc.
+Enter a fully qualified URL, including the protocol, such as `https://www.example.gov`.

 **Correct Syntax**